VanEend/Bachelorarbeit_Messwagen/README.md

 - Inside the folder the images are saved separately as well
 - The file *install_packages* installs all necessary packages into Julia if they are not installed already

-*Note:* Inside the folder *vingettes* an additonal R-based version of this folder was created.
+*Note:* Inside the folder *vingettes* an additional R-based version of this folder was created.
 However, Julia performs better for dataset with many datapoints which results in a better graphic quality if executed on Julia.

 ### Metadaten